-Hazardous materials or HAZMAT could cost an arm and leg or more expensive compared to non-HAZMAT or regular goods.
+Hazardous materials or HAZMAT could cost an arm and leg or be more expensive compared to non-HAZMAT or regular goods.
 This is reasonable though considering that hazardous material would need proper storage or packaging as this can pose a great amount of risk to other shipments in a vessel or a truck.

-Department of Tourism Role on HAZMAT Classification
+Department of Tourism’s Role in HAZMAT Classification

 HAZMAT has been carefully specified by the Department of Tourism (DOT) to include certain toxic substances or chemicals in gas, liquid, or solid forms.
 This could also be a combination of all three forms in a product.
 This would commonly include chemicals, nuclear waste materials, fuels, and other radiological substances.

 These hazardous chemicals are actually found in most household products that are regularly used at home or for commercial purposes.
 In fact, these hazardous materials are routinely transported on a daily basis.
-HAZMAT spills or careless packaging could wreak havoc and cause injury, health problems, damage of property, environmental hazards, or even death.
+HAZMAT spills or careless packaging could wreak havoc and cause injury, health problems, damage to property, environmental hazards, or even death.

 The Department of Transportation is the primary regulating body when it comes to the classification and handling of HAZMAT.
 As people could be dealing gray areas in determining whether one is a HAZMAT or not, DOT has outlined particularly what constitutes HAZMAT for precise segmentation of shipments.

 Different HAZMAT Classes

 Outlined below are the 9 HAZMAT classes which are divided into different categories according to the Code of Federal Regulations.
 This determines the class and type of material for shipment.

 In essence, the shipment would belong to a higher freight class depending on how dangerous the substance or material is.
 If freight would need specialized handling or extra precaution then extra fees will be applied.

 These are materials that are designed to explode or shatter.